 - A separate application is not required.
 In order to check the claim, the Youth Welfare Office requests the necessary documents.

-- Children, adolescents or young adults who live in a foster family or in an inpatient children's and youth welfare institution ("children's home").
+- Children, adolescents or young adults who live in a foster family or in an inpatient child and youth welfare institution ("children's home").

-- Children and adolescents who have been taken into care by the Youth Welfare Office (for the time being),
+- Children and young people who have been taken into care by the Youth Welfare Office (provisionally),

 - Mothers or fathers who alone care for a child under the age of six and live with the child in a common form of housing for mothers/fathers/children